The randomly fluctuating hyperrectangles are spatially monotone: Introduction

-We also note that these processes with specification of uniform contraction lack a graphical representation, i.e.\ a coupling construction of versions of the process with different starting states, and hence do not fall into the general framework of interacting particle systems or percolation processes, since also they fail to exhibit basic build in properties as, for instance, duality, additivity, or even monotonicity (of various sorts, including attractiveness), that play a key role in their analysis.
-It is also not difficult to see that this class of process is irreducible in that, for any state $\zeta$, there is $t$ such that $\pr(\zeta_{t}= \zeta)>0$.
-Further, in the special case of both geometrically distributed expansions and geometrically distributed contractions (defined analogously), we note that the model belongs to the family of basic models that may be constructed by families of independent Bernoulli random variables.
+We may briefly summarize some of the intrinsic features exhibited by the randomly fluctuating hyperrectangles processes as follows.
+We note that the process in the standard specifications case lacks an obvious graphical representation, i.e.\ a coupling construction of versions of the process with different starting states, and hence do not fall into the general framework of interacting particle systems, or percolation processes.
+Further, regarding the restriction to finite initial states, we note that the uniform contraction rule is not otherwise well-defined, as an aftereffect of the mere fact that uniform (i.e.\ assigning equal probability to every element) probability measures on countable spaces are not compatible with the standard axioms of probability theory.
+We also note that it is not difficult to see that this class of Markov processes is irreducible, in that, for any state $\zeta$, there is $t$ such that $\pr(\zeta_{t}= \zeta)>0$.